FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_05.md

 Definition of material physical properties

-The definition of the material physical properties is used in a set with the `!MATERIAL` and the `!ELASTICITY`, `!PLASTICITY` and etc. entered next.
-The `!ELASTICITY`, `!PLASTICTY` and etc. entered before `!MATERIAL` will be disregarded.
+The definition of the material physical properties is used in a set with the `!MATERIAL` and the `!ELASTIC`, `!PLASTIC` and etc. entered next.
+The `!ELASTIC`, `!PLASTIC` and etc. entered before `!MATERIAL` will be disregarded.

 Note: When the `!MATERIAL` is defined in the analysis control data, the `!MATERIAL` definition in the mesh data will be disregarded.
 When the `!MATERIAL` is not defined in the analysis control data, the `!MATERIAL` definition in the mesh data is used.